Shravansrk-create/Integrated-common-Services-to-Common-people/README.md

 **Fork the Repository:**
 1. Click the "Fork" button at the top-right corner of this repository's page to create your own copy of the repository.

+# License

+This project is licensed under the MIT License.
+See the [LICENSE] file for more details.